baptistebisson/withings-to-influxdb/README.md

 ## About The Project

-I wanted to store and keep history of my scanwatch data in influxdb which is a nice and easy database to use to Grafana.
+I wanted to store and keep history of my scanwatch data in influxdb which is a nice and easy database to use with Grafana.

+You could use the withings API, but it doesn't look really simple to use with the oauth system.

 It's my first CLI app using GO.
 I choose this language to learn it, and it seems suitable for creating CLI app.